 It didn’t make sense to me at first but now it does and i do help this post helps you understand.
 There are certain passages in the bible that are easy to understand.
 But in order for us to understand others, we need to consider the culture and tradition of the time the scripture was written.
 This falls into the category of the latter.
 In those days, the Jewish culture was such that employers didn’t pay wages the way we do today.
 When someone was hired to get payments from clients, the employee could only make money based on the commission made from that transaction.
 Let me explain better with an example.

 Obehi hires James as a debt collector.
 Ayo (a customer) owes Obehi £30 and Obehi needs that money back.
-James writes a cheque of £50 to Ayo (which includes his £20 commission).
+James writes an invoice of £50 to Ayo (which includes his £20 commission).
 So Ayo pays £50 to James.
 James gives £30 to Obehi and keeps £20 (his commission) to himself.
 This was how business was done then.
 It explains why the tax collectors were hated because they charged more than the actual tax was because they had to make their commission.

 I suggest you read the above example again if you don’t understand because it will help you understand this parable.